nickdoucette24/capstone/README.md

 ## Overview

 'pitstop' is a comprehensive dive into the world and stats of Formula 1.
 Users will be able to customize a Profile Page exactly to their liking.
 Predefined slots will be available, allowing users to select precisely which stats or trackers they want to see displayed on their profile.
 Users can choose a favourite team, changing the entire theme of the website to match that team's colours.
 In addition to customization, users can follow the current season by viewing each race weekend's results and using a live session tracker to view stats that are typically unavailable when streaming live.
-The Archive Page allows users to interact with data throughout the history of the sport, containing rankings in main statistical categories and enabling custom filtered searches to view specific statistical rankings.

 ### Problem